Adult Social Care

 Oxleas NHS Foundation Trust

-In 2018/19, Oxleas NHS Foundation Trust is the main provider of Mental Health services in the borough, rated overall as ‘Good’ by the Care Quality Commission.
-They also received a rating of ‘Good’ for each of the following questions:
+Oxleas NHS Foundation Trust is the main provider of Mental Health services in the borough.
+In 2019, Oxleas were rated as ‘Good’ by the Care Quality Commission as an organisation.

-We partner with the CCG and BVSC to link residents with support through ‘Community Connect’.
+We partner with the Integrated Care Board (ICB) and Bexley Voluntary Sector Council (BVSC) to link residents with support through ‘Community Connect’.
 This means GP’s can help residents choose non-medical options to improve their health and wellbeing alongside existing treatments.

 Residents can access voluntary services for care and support with: